Healthcare Alabama (AL) Rank #44 of 50

 90th Percentile $151,380

 The largest employment areas for physician assistants in Alabama include Birmingham, Huntsville, Montgomery, and Mobile.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Physician Assistant in Alabama